About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 Your neurosurgeon will talk with you about which type of VP shunt is best for you.

-What to expect during your VP shunt surgery
+What to expect during your surgery

 Your neurosurgeon will make small incisions in your head.
-Sometimes, incisions are also made in your neck and abdomen.
+Sometimes incisions are also made in your neck and abdomen.
 These incisions will be used to help guide the long catheter so it can be placed correctly.

 Your surgery will take about 1 hour.